 Ann R. Howie…

 began training dogs professionally in 2000.
 She has brought animals and people together professionally through animal-assisted interactions (licensed as a counselor) since 1989.
 In 2017, Ann changed the focus of her services to canine wellness.
-Ann is completing her credential as a Certified Canine Fitness Trainer (CCFT) through the University of Tennessee School of Veterinary Medicine and FitPAWS ®.
+Ann is a Certified Canine Fitness Trainer (CCFT) through the University of Tennessee School of Veterinary Medicine and FitPAWS ®.
 A CCFT is trained in canine assessment, body mechanics, anatomy, functional movement, behavior, nutrition, and injury prevention and care.
-(She expects to complete her credential in the summer of 2017.)
 She also has a certificate as a Canine Conditioning Coach.
 As a result of her experience and training, Ann is skilled with dogs of many breeds and breed types and with people of diverse backgrounds and cultures.

 Dogs in Action…